bmilcs/odin-book/README.md

    }
    ```

-   Instead of defaulting to the built-in `res.json()` method, I added the following methods to the `res` object:
+   Instead of defaulting to the built-in `res.json()` method, I added the following custom methods to the `res` object:

    - `res.success`: accepts 3 arguments (message, data, statusCode) and returns response to client in JSON format